Uttamydv/Cybersecurity-Homelab-and-Penetration-Testing-Project/Offensive Security/Penetesting on Metasploitable 2.md

 ---
 # Step 2 Identifying Vulnerabilites and Exploit them
 In this phase different running services are analyzed against the common vulnerabilites scanning scripts and try to exploit them using diffent exploits and payloads available in the metasploit framework.
+Generally we start check for vulnerabilities for common port like 80, 512 etc. but as I targeted our own vulnerable machine lets start for each port one by one.

-## 1. Exploiting Service on port 21: Vsftpd(very secure file transfer protocol deamon) 2.3.4
+## 1. Exploiting Service on port 21:ftp-> Vsftpd 2.3.4
 As from the nmap scan we got that an ftp service is running on port 21 along with its version -> vsftpd 2.3.4.

+Vsftpd(very secure file transfer protocol deamon) is a ftp service used to share files and resources more securely with the server.

 ### Identifying Vulnerabilities or Weakness:
 ```